I’m not sure where it all began, my faith. Was it in the womb, or even before?

 Baptism

-However, I have left out what I believe could be of paramount importance concerning the beginning of my faith, and that is the fact that I was baptised as an infant.
+However, I have left out something important or at least relevant to me.
+This concerns my beginning, and that is the fact that I was baptised as an infant.

 How much impact did that have on me as an infant?
 Arguably, none since many who are baptised as infants do not go on to make a profession of faith in Jesus Christ, which is necessary for salvation.
-However, I can’t stop thinking it has some merit.
+However, I can’t stop thinking it means…something.

-Will such children be required to make their own profession of faith at some point for salvation?
+Will such baptised infants be required to make their own profession of faith at some point for salvation?
 100% Yes, it is paramount.
 So long as they have the mental capacity to do so.

 Be Biblical